 More and more produced products are smart devices.
 This goes for household appliances, power tools, cars and much more.
 Thus, they are part of the Internet of Things (IoT) meaning that each instance of the product (each produced thing) has its own identity, with a specific configuration, with specific ownership and caretaker-ship and each thing is producing streams of data.
-This will considerably extend the reach of Data Management and will require your Master Data Management to be open towards business partners.
+This will considerably extend the reach of Data Management and will require your Master Data Management solution to be open towards business partners.

 Balancing Global and Local

-Therefore, finding the right balance between global and local is a crucial point in blueprinting your manufacturing data management solution, reaching the best fit Master Data Management architecture and building the overarching data governance framework.
+Therefore, finding the right balance between global and local is a crucial point in blueprinting your manufacturing data management software, reaching the best fit Master Data Management architecture and building the overarching data governance framework.

 Mix of implementation styles

 For the same reasons as above, you will not be able to follow a full-blown centralized manufacturing master data management implementation style.
 You’ll need to also go for a consolidated MDM style, but not necessarily for all data domains and subdomains.
 You can mix these two styles in what can be seen as a co-existing master data management style.

 In addition, the changing manufacturing landscape means your MDM hub will constantly evolve to include new domains or data, requiring a switch to a different style.
 Hence, the style choice isn’t a technical decision but one driven by business requirements.
 A manufacturing MDM solution provider will advise on the best approach.

 In manufacturing your direct customers are typically distributors and retailers who have the end-user customers as their direct customers.
 However, it happens that you have a business scenario where the same end-users also become your direct customer as a manufacturer.
 Also, you as a manufacturer for many reasons will benefit from sharing the end-user customer data with your business partners.